Dr Tim Andrews

 Approved clinician status for the purposes of section 145(1), including approval under section 12(2), of the Mental Health Act 1983.
 Approved as an assessor for Deprivation of Liberty authorisations under the Mental Capacity Act.

 Fellow of Royal College of Psychiatrists, Member of British Neuropsychiatry Association (BNPA), Honorary Senior Clinical Lecturer Oxford University.

 Areas of expertise

 I trained as a doctor at Manchester University and studied psychiatry in Manchester and Oxford.
 I undertook an MSc in Anxiety Disorders and then conducted research into how psychiatric disorders manifest in Down’s Syndrome, as part of my MD.
 I was appointed as a Consultant in intellectual disability psychiatry in Oxfordshire, in 1999, and since then, I have worked mainly in community settings, but also have some in patient experience.
 For several years, I was associate medical director for the trust.
-I have a keen interest in post graduate education and have been Training Programme Director since 2003.
+I have a keen interest in post graduate education and have been Training Programme Director from 2003 – 2018.
 Currently I am working as a consultant in North Oxfordshire.